Tenno Sho (Spring) Preview, Tips, Runners & Trends

 The course which has produced the most winners of the Tenno Sho (Spring) is Hanshin; there have been a total of 5 winners of this race who ran at Hanshin last time out.
 The next best course, which has produced the second most winners, is Nakayama; there have been a total of 4 winners of this race who ran at Nakayama last time out.

-The race is open to both sexes, with the Male runners having produced a total of 10 winners from a total of 152 runners, whilst the Female runners have produced 0 winners from a total of 11 runners.
+The race is open to both sexes, with male runners having produced a total of 10 winners from a total of 152 runners, while female runners have produced 0 winners from a total of 11 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Tenno Sho (Spring):